What happens in the first session?

 Can I bring someone into the sessions with me?

-As a general rule, I don’t work with a third party in the room, however I also appreciate that some clients might want to bring a third party into the first session and if it helps you to settle in and feel comfortable then this would be acceptable.
+As a general rule, I don’t work with a third party in the room, however I appreciate that some clients might want to bring a third party into the first session for support and if it helps you to settle in and feel comfortable then it's fine to do so.
 In other cases, there may be a necessity, for example a guide dog, a translator etc. We can discuss this prior to meeting and agree the right way forward.
 If you would like someone to accompany you to the Wellness Centre, there is a waiting area for anyone that has come with you, where they can wait whilst the session is taking place.

 Are you a member of any professional organisations?